- Waivers to Obtaining Written Informed Consent

 This procedure is applicable when subjects are not at risk and to enable preservation of anonymity.
 The subject must be given a clear and free choice to accept the invitation to participate or to refuse without prejudice or penalty.
 If subjects are students, patients, or employees of an institution in which research is being conducted, they must be informed that non-participation or withdrawal from the study will not affect their grade, treatment, care, or employment status, etc.

 Under certain circumstances, the use of written consent documents may be waived.
 All waivers must be approved by the IRB, and requests for waiver must be fully justified by the research when submitting an application to the IRB.
 A waiver includes both those cases in which the researcher desires not to use written consent documents and those cases in which the researcher desires to alter the consent form or to omit some elements of informed consent.
-In survey based research, the answering of the survey and passing or mailing in of said survey instrument is evidence of consent and often preferable because the subject’s name is never linked to the research data.

 Every potential subject who is a physically and mentally able adult must provide consent to participate in research prior to the conduct of any activities that constitute the research encounter.
 This is the most general case and applies to all research.
 Regulations define an adult as anyone 18 years of age or older.
 The ideas of mental and physical normalcy revolve around the ability of the subject to provide truly informed and voluntary consent.
 Variations from this norm may be a function of age or the circumstances of the subject.
 Although one cannot predict every possible variation from the norm, there are certain requirements for each age group and for other types of subjects such as prisoners, wards of the state, individuals with mental disabilities, fetuses, pregnant women, and other special populations.